Zbeyer/PlaceTender/README.md

 ### D. Using Meteor on Windows

 > Sometimes Window pukes out a bunch of errors on this step.
-If this happens you need a guide who can walk you through changing your group policy settings.
+If this happens you need a guide who can walk you through changing your group policy settings. and a bunch of other configurations that may be Windows 11 specific.
+IDK I have never had so many hurdles getting Windows to work.

 Our project is built with **Meteor**, a full‑stack JavaScript framework.
 Most contributors use Windows, so here’s the easiest way to get set up.